 BULWARKS - Bulwarks on the main deck aft are capable of being removed in sections, to permit loading and handling of large and/or heavy objects.
 Requirements for the removal of bulwark sections should be discussed in advance with the marine superintendent or the captain.
 Bulwarks are personnel safety devices their removal is not treated lightly.
 They are not normally removed or installed at sea.

 CABLE RACEWAYS - Raceways and cable pass-throughs run between labs, from labs to bow, from the labs to the fantail and staging bay, and up to the pilot house and mast.
 The unistrut network throughout the labs affords additional ways to route and secure scientific cables.
-As a consequence, it should almost never be necessary to route scientific cables in the overheads, and use of the overheads for this purpose is discouraged.
+Consequently, it should almost never be necessary to route scientific cables in the overheads, and use of the overheads for this purpose is discouraged.
 If you do not see immediately how to route your cable outside the overheads where you want it to go, consult any STS technician.
 Do not disturb existing wiring and remember to remove yours at the end of your cruise.

 CAPSTANS - There is normally a large capstan on the fantail.
 (See MAIN DECK in Section 3.)